dadkakdead/MyBoss/README.md

 1. Visual appeal.
 Initial arrangement of shapes looks clumsy, there is still much manual tuning to do
 2. Flexibility.
 Visio org charts can't be natively pasted/edited in PowerPoint, so you get locked on Visio

-Org chart automation has already become a feature of many cloud applications ([Google Sheets], [OrgChartNow], [Lucidchart] to name a few), but neither of them successfully addressed the 1st problem and very few addressed the 2nd. **ntOrgchart** creates beautiful org charts out of the box, and it's native for Microsoft Office suite.
+Org chart automation has already become a feature of many cloud applications ([Google Sheets], [OrgChartNow], [Lucidchart] to name a few), but neither of them successfully addressed the 1st problem and very few addressed the 2nd. **MyBoss** creates beautiful org charts out of the box, and it's native for Microsoft Office suite.
 Headshot.

 [growing]: <https://trends.google.com/trends/explore?q=create%20org%20chart&date=all>
 [common]: <https://www.youtube.com/results?search_query=create+org+chart>